ProzorroUKR/openprocurement.api/docs/source/tendering/open/tutorial.rst

 `id` is autogenerated and passed in the `Location` header of response.

-.. http:example::  http/prepare-cancellation.http
+.. httpexample::  http/prepare-cancellation.http
    :code:

 You can change ``reasonType`` value to any of the above.

-.. http:example::  http/update-cancellation-reasonType.http
+.. httpexample::  http/update-cancellation-reasonType.http
      :code:

 Filling cancellation with protocol and supplementary documentation